ZetzmannM/PARABOL/lib/README.md

 Insert:
-  - _glfw3.lib_ obtained by building https://github.com/glfw/glfw.git on your platform
+  - _glfw3.lib_ or _libglfw3.a_ obtained by building https://github.com/glfw/glfw.git on your platform

 in this directory